Diffusion Models for Medical Anomaly Detection: Results and Discussion

 \section{Results and Discussion}

-For the evaluation of our method, we compare our method to the Fixed-Point GAN (FP-GAN) \cite{fixed}, and the variational autoencoder (VAE) proposed in \cite{autobrats1}.
-As an ablation study, we add random noise for L steps to the input image using \eqref{eq:property}

-and perform the sampling using the DDPM sampling scheme with classifier guidance.
+For the evaluation of our method, we compare our method to the Fixed-Point GAN (FP-GAN) \cite{fixed}, and the variational autoencoder (VAE) proposed in \cite{autobrats2}.
+As an ablation study, we add random noise for L steps to the input image using and perform the sampling using the DDPM sampling scheme with classifier guidance.
 In all experiments, we set ${s=100}$ and ${L=500}$.
 In Figure~\ref{chexpert1}, we show two exemplary patient images of the CheXpert dataset, and apply all comparing methods to generate the corresponding healthy image.
 We observe that compared to the other methods, our approach generates realistic looking images and preserves all the details of the input image, which leads to a very detailed anomaly map.
 The other methods either change other parts image, or are not able to find an anomaly.
 Figure~\ref{brats1} shows the results for all four MR sequences for an exemplary image of the BRATS2020 dataset.

 More examples can be found in the supplementary material.
 Of all methods, only the VAE tries to reconstruct the right ventricle.
 Comparing our results to the results of DDPM, we see that encoding information in noise using the deterministic noising process of DDIM brings the advantage that all details of the input image can be reconstructed.
 In contrast, we see that sampling with the DDPM approach changes the basic anatomy of the input image.
 The computation of a complete image translation takes about 158s.
 This longish running time is mainly due to the iterative image generation process.
 We could speed up this process by choosing a smaller $L$, or by skipping timesteps in the DDIM sampling scheme.
-However, we observed that this degrades the image quality.
+However, we observed that this degrades the image quality.\\ In \cite{challenging}, using the reconstruction error as anomaly score has received some criticism.
+It was shown that a simple method based on histogram equalization could outperform neural networks and state that reconstruction quality does not correlate well with the Dice score.
+As an alternative, anomaly scores of other types of methods, i.e., the log-likelihood of density estimation models, will be explored in future work.